 Yes.
-Most health care providers will recommend the vaccine for young women between the ages of 9-26 to reduce the risk of cervical cancer.
+Most health care providers will recommend the vaccine for people between the ages of 9-26 to reduce the risk of cancer.

-Is there any reason why a young woman should not get the HPV vaccine?
+Is there any reason why an adolescent should not get the HPV vaccine?

 The vaccines are not recommended if a young woman is pregnant.

 Gardasil® is not recommended if a young woman has a hypersensitivity to any of the active substances or components in the vaccine which include: aluminum phosphate, sodium chloride, L-histidine.
 Gardasil® is produced in Saccharomyces cerevisiae (baker’s yeast) and is contraindicated in anyone with a history of immediate hypersensitivity to yeast.

 Should young people get the HPV vaccine if they are already sexually active or if they don’t know if they were exposed to HPV?

 Yes.
 All individuals should be offered the vaccine even if they have already engaged in sexual activity.
 It is not recommended for young women to have an HPV test before getting the vaccine.

 The vaccine is considered safe by Food and Drug Administration (FDA) standards.
 It does not contain mercury or thimerosal.
 It is composed of protein from the outer layer of the HPV virus, not living or infectious matter.